-Harvest more referrals: sustainable marketing through interconnectivity.Authored by: Fred Morgan, CTO, DocuSend, powered by MTI.
-Posted on March 8, 2018
+Harvest more referrals: sustainable marketing through interconnectivityAuthored by: Fred Morgan, CTO, DocuSend, powered by MTI.

-In the past, advertising was mainly about beating down the doors.
+It used to be that advertising was mainly about beating down the doors.
 Sellers aggressively competed for our attention—that’s why we would get so much junk mail and so many dinnertime telemarketing calls.
-To compare that to gardening, how well a company cultivated client relationships was not as important as how much fertilizer they were dumping on the ground.
+To use a gardening metaphor, how well a company cultivated client relationships was not as important as how much fertilizer they were dumping on the ground.

 Serve It Up

 In their SEO rankings, Google and other search engines don’t care that you want to be noticed; they care that you are serving the public with information.
 And there’s no fooling their algorithms—you can’t be like a dictator who claims to be a servant of the people; you have to actually be one!

 I learned this when I started a business planting trees in the tropics.
 I wasn’t trying to become a small business owner, I was just planting trees as part of my retirement plan.
 But friends thought that it was really cool, and since they couldn’t go start a reforestation project in Costa Rica, they wanted me to plant trees for them.
 Then my wife and I decided to open it up to anyone who wanted us to do the same.
 I built a website, and a few searchers became owners of trees on our plantations, but honestly, not much happened.

 I like to write stories about my experiences while adjusting to life in a foreign country.
 I don’t know why, but funny things happen to me that teach me things about the culture.
 (It may have something to do with my ineptitude at activities like riding horses and tree climbing.)